The Penn State Health Approach to Gender - Affirming Health Care

 What patients does your program care for?

-We care for children, adolescents, and young adults up to their 25th birthday who need gender-affirming care and counseling.
-Patients 18 to 25 are also able to access care through other programs.
-Legal adults (non-minors) are able to access services without involvement of the parents, just as they are able to access all medical services.
+We care for children, adolescents, and young adults from age 10 up to their 25th birthday who need gender-affirming care and counseling.
+Legal adults (non-minors) are able to access services without parental involvement, consistent with adult access to all medical services everywhere.

 What kind of care and treatment is provided?

-We offer counseling (talk therapy) to children, adolescents and young adults of any age before their 25th birthday.
-We follow the Pediatric Endocrine Society, Society for Adolescent Health and Medicine, World Professional Association for Transgender Health, and American Academy of Pediatrics guidelines when it comes to minors.
+We offer counseling (talk therapy) to children, adolescents and young adults between ages 10 and 24; we do not see patients past the 25th birthday.
+We follow the American Academy of Pediatrics, Society for Adolescent Health and Medicine, American College of Obstetricians and Gynecologists, World Professional Association for Transgender Health, and Pediatric Endocrine Society guidelines in our clinical practice.

 How are parents involved in decisions about gender affirming care for their children?